422d Bombardment Squadron: Combat in Europe

-After combat missions ended, the squadron moved to Sint-Truiden Airfield in Belgium in July 1945, where it conducted photo-mapping and intelligence-gathering flights over Europe and North Africa which came under the name Project Casey Jones.
-On 15 December 1945 it moved to Lechfeld Airfield, Germany which it had bombed on 18 March 1944 and which it now used as an occupation base.

-The 422d Bombardment Squadron was inactivated in December 1946 in Germany.
+The squadron flew its last combat mission on 25 April 1945.
+Following V-E Day, the squadron moved to Sint-Truiden Airfield in Belgium, from which it conducted photographic mapping flights over Europe and North Africa which came under the name Project Casey Jones.
+On 15 December 1945 it became part of the occupation force, when it moved to Lechfeld Airfield, Germany which it had bombed on 18 March 1944, and which it now used as an occupation base.
+The squadron was reduced in both personnel and equipment during 1946, and by the end of October, it had stopped all operations.
+It was inactivated on 25 December 1946.